SharpNECDisplaySolutions/nec_rpi_config_tool/README.rst

 What's New
 -----------
+08/20/2019
+Changes made so tool will also run on Buster.

 09/02/2018
 Added option to install bootloader that allows to replace the OS using a USB flash drive.